 Figure 3.
-Results of the Expert Choice the effect of susceptibility on sustainable livelihood a) Criteria Weighting compiling the hierarchy After and identifying respondents, a weighting was carried out for each criterion aiming to determine which variables would be prioritized in knowing the effect of the context vulnerability sustainable on livelihood in Surumana Village.
-In weighting, researchers distribute questionnaires to respondents to get responses related to variables and indicators that are prioritized.
+Results of the Expert Choice the effect of susceptibility on sustainable livelihood a) Criteria Weighting

+After compiling the hierarchy and identifying respondents, a weighting was carried out for each criterion aiming to determine which variables would be prioritized in knowing the effect of the vulnerability context on sustainable livelihood in Surumana Village.
+In weighting, researchers distribute questionnaires to respondents to get responses related to variables indicators that are prioritized.
 Based on the questionnaire results, the first order of importance was flooding.

 Table 4.
-Conclusion of questionnaire results fro m 82 respondents
+Conclusion of questionnaire results from 82 respondents